-2. When will you be billing me for the services?
+2. Hiring an accountant – when will you be billing me for the services?

 Once you’ve understood the price point and services included, you need an idea of when the payment occurs.
 You need this so you can plan your budgets ahead of time.
 The accountant will likely charge a flat rate or by the hour.